15th of November

 Exchange with other Norwegian or foreign institutions is encouraged in the two first semester.
 Several exchange agreements and stipend arrangements are available at UiT.
-The Department has several exchange agreements that are suitable for Master's students.
+The department has several exchange agreements that are suitable for master's students.

 The program board must preapprove the planned courses at external institutions.

-We recommend an exchange stay in the second semester.
+We recommend exchange in the second semester.
 The mandatory course MAT-3002 can be exchanged with another relevant course at the exchange University, or the students can follow this course digitally and take 20 credits at the exchange University.

 |University of Cologne||Tyskland|